Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Introduction

 or

 and compute

-To simplify our notation, we assume the $E$ and $\vectheta$ dependence is implicit unless otherwise stated.
+To simplify the notation, I assume the $E$ and $\vectheta$ dependence is implicit unless otherwise stated.
 These equations and $\resolventamp$ are the main targets of this study.

+Solving these equations directly poses severe numeric challenges, when $H$ is \emph{Hermitian} and $E$ is above continuum thresholds with $\Im E \to 0^+$ ($0^-$), because the solutions are not spatially localized (or integrable) but instead satisfies the outgoing (incoming) boundary conditions in spatial coordinate.
+However, when away from that energy region (e.g.,~at complex $E$s), the solutions are bound-state like~\cite{Schlessinger:1966zz, efros1985computation}, which are easier to compute.

-We aim to develop RBM-based reduced-order models (ROMs), or emulators, for the solutions of Eqs.~\eqref{eq:inhomeeqn_1} and~\eqref{eq:inhomeeqn_2} and $\resolventamp$ so that we can extrapolate them in the complex $E$ plane and interpolate them in the space of $\vectheta$.
-Extrapolation in $E$ is a crucial capability, from which $\resolventamp$ at real $E$s can be inferred from the solutions at complex $E$s.
-Solving these equations directly at real $E$s poses severe numeric challenges, but at complex $E$s, it becomes a more feasible \emph{bound}-state-like calculation.
-The emulation in $\vectheta$ enables rapid explorations of the continuum physics calculations in the parameter space, another helpful functionality.
+Here, I aim to develop RBM-based reduced-order models (ROMs), or emulators~\footnote{Broadly speaking, emulators, also known as surrogate models, are the tools used to rapidly interpolate and even extrapolate complex calculations or simulations in their parameter spaces~\cite{Melendez:2022kid,Drischler:2022ipa, Duguet:2023wuh}.}, for the solutions of Eqs.~\eqref{eq:inhomeeqn_1} and~\eqref{eq:inhomeeqn_2} and $\resolventamp$ so that one can extrapolate them in the complex $E$ plane and interpolate them in the space of $\vectheta$.
+Extrapolation in $E$ is a crucial capability, based on which $\resolventamp$ at real $E$s can be inferred from the solutions at complex $E$s---as mentioned, the latter are much easier to compute.
+The $\vectheta$-emulation enables rapid explorations of the continuum physics calculations in the parameter space, another helpful functionality.

 As a model-order-reduction (MOR) tool for a \emph{parameterized} equation system~\cite{hesthaven2015certified, Quarteroni:218966, Benner_2017aa, Benner2017modelRedApprox, benner2015survey}, the RBM first constructs a subspace spanned by the equation's full (or high-fidelity) solution at a sample of parameter sets, called snapshots, during the so-called offline training stage.
 Afterward, the equation system is projected into the subspace to form a ROM, which can be used to emulate the solutions and the associated observables in the parameter space.
 The dimension of the subspace is typically low and scales mildly with the number of parameters~\cite{Duguet:2023wuh}.
 Consequently, the computing cost for running emulators at the online emulation stage is dramatically reduced compared to simply repeating high-fidelity calculations, e.g., when exploring the parameter space of the calculations.